FabricMC/fabric-docs/develop/rendering/particles/creating-particles.md

 - Visual Studio Code's hotkey: Ctrl+F12
 :::

-## Creating a JSON File and Adding Textures
+## Creating a JSON File and Adding Textures {#creating-a-json-file-and-adding-textures}

 You will need to create 2 folders in your `resources/assets/<mod id here>/` folder.